SAP/fundamental/docs/pages/components/action-bar.md

 permalink: components/action-bar.html
 folder: components
 ---
-The Action Bar is located at the top of the page and is used for three main functions:
+The Action Bar is located at the top of the page and is used for the following:
-1. Display the title of the current page
+- Page title
-2. Display the main Actions for the page
+- Main Actions for the page

 <hr>

 ## Title

-The page title is displayed very prominently in the Action Bar.
-This is helpful for the user to know what page or part of the application is currently in use.
-The page title should be descriptive like "Your profile" or "Product #2342 - Red T-Shirt Type D"
+The page title is displayed prominently in the Action Bar.
+This is helpful for the user to know exactly where they are.

 {% capture default-action-bar %}
 <div class="fd-action-bar">